softeng-feup/open-cx-b/docs/Development-Report.md

  * A medium to showcase appealing design

-What if you could bridge these advantages and modern technologies to have your cake and eat it too? *Cardy 🅱️* aims to do just that.
+What if you could bridge these advantages and modern technologies to have your cake and eat it too? *Cardy B* aims to do just that.

 It is an innovative digital networking system, using the latest in interactive technologies to provide seamless, paperless networking to the participants of